History of ESPN: Debut

 On September 7, 1979, at 7:00 p.m.
 Eastern Time, an estimated 30,000 viewers tuned in to witness the launch of ESPN.
 Simultaneously, ESPN debuted its first SportsCenter telecast with anchors Lee Leonard and George Grande.
+About 1.4 million homes tuned in to the launch of this new channel.

 The first words spoken were from Leonard who informed viewers: "If you're a fan, if you're a fan, what you'll see in the next minutes, hours, and days to follow may convince you you've gone to sports heaven."
 The first score Grande announced was Chris Evert's victory over Billie Jean King at the US Open.
 SportsCenter lasted a half-hour, consisting mainly of videotaped highlights.
 Following the conclusion of the telecast, the network aired a men's professional slow-pitch softball game from Lannon, Wisconsin with Joe Boyle working play-by-play, former Yankees player Johnny Blanchard offering color commentary and former Detroit Tigers catcher Jim Price as field reporter.
 It was the first game of a best-of-nine World Series between the Milwaukee Schlitz and the Kentucky Bourbons.